jensbin/init7tv/README.md

 ### LG TV

-LG WebOS seems to support native IPTV.
+LG WebOS seems not to support native IPTV.
 But there is ***SS IPTV*** available on the LG content store.

 1. Install SS IPTV from the LG Content store